norcams/docs-enduser/docs/vgpu.rst

 Last changed: 2024-02-08

-.. _vGPU Upgrade February 2024: vgpu-upgrade-feb2024.html

 ..
 IMPORTANT::
    **vGPU infrastructure upgrade Thursday 15, 2024**

    The vGPU hypervisors will be upgraded with new NVIDIA vGPU drivers and software.
 After this upgrade, it will be necessary to update the drivers in running instances.
-More details here: `vGPU Upgrade February 2024`_.
+See `Upgrading the instance drivers`_ for how to upgrade the driver.

 ..
 WARNING::